COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Introduction

 The paper is organized as follows.
 Section \ref{dataset} introduces the COSMOS group catalogs created with AMICO and the underlying galaxy catalogs.
-In Sect. \ref{ml}, we describe our machine learning method for classifying galaxies as quiescent or star-forming, including training, algorithm testing, and performance comparison.
+In Sect. \ref{ml}, we describe our machine learning (ML) method of classifying galaxies as quiescent or star-forming, including training, algorithm testing, and performance comparison.
 Section \ref{fredsec} analyzes the evolution of quiescent fractions in COSMOS groups and their dependence on group properties.
-Section \ref{redseq} characterizes the red sequence in our sample and compares it with evolutionary synthesis models.
+Section \ref{redseq} characterizes the RS in our sample and compares it with evolutionary synthesis models and previous studies.
 Finally, Sect. \ref{conclusions} summarizes the main results and outlines future developments.
 In our analysis, we assume a standard concordance flat $\Lambda$CDM cosmology with $\Omega_\mathrm{m}=0.3$, $\Omega_\Lambda =0.7$, and $h=H_0$ / (100 km/s/Mpc) $=0.7$.
 Magnitudes are expressed in the AB system and corrected for Galactic extinction.